+C. Total Completion:

-- A. Contract Time, General: - a.
-Refer to Contract General Conditions Section 35.15 Contract Time. - B. Completion: - a.
-Contractor shall achieve Total Construction Completion no later than January 12, 2021.
-Total Construction Completion, for the purposes of this project, is defined as the condition in which all Work is fully complete for the Project and all associated components are fully installed, programmed, tested, and in operation with the written approval of the Campus Deputy Building Official and Deputy State Fire Marshall and for which a Final Certificate of Occupancy has been granted by the Campus Deputy Building Official and Deputy State Fire Marshal.
-In addition, all demolition of the old fire alarm system and all patching and painting is to be complete. - b.
-Contractor shall achieve Total Project Completion no later than February 9, 2021.
-Total Project Completion, for the purposes of this project, is defined as the condition in which all Work is fully complete for the Project including all conditions of the Contract including, but not limited to Record Documents, warranties and completion documents fully submitted and accepted by the University. - c.
-Work on the Project, including design and submittals, can commence upon issuance of the Notice To Proceed.
-Construction activities shall commence on May 18, 2020 and occur during school break periods of May 18, 2020 to August 14, 2020 and from December 19, 2020 to January 12, 2021. - d.
-See Contract General Conditions, including Article 35.15 for Contract Time requirements. - e.
+- a.
+Contractor shall achieve Total Completion no later than August 26, 2022. - b.
+Total Completion, for the purposes of this project, is defined as the condition in which all Work is fully complete for the Project including and all punch list items, quality control issues, inspections and approvals, and all conditions of the Contract including, but not limited to Record Documents, warranties and completion documents, have been fully submitted and accepted by the University, and for which a Final Certificate of Occupancy has been granted by the Campus Deputy Building Official and Deputy State Fire Marshal. - c.
+See Contract General Conditions, including Article 35.15 for Contract Time requirements. - d.
 The Contractor shall not have the right to an adjustment in the time of completion due to weather conditions or industrial conditions which are normal for the locality of the site.
-The time for completion of the Contract has been calculated with consideration given to the average climatic range and usual industrial conditions prevailing in the locality of the site. - f.
+The time for completion of the Contract has been calculated with consideration given to the average climatic range and usual industrial conditions prevailing in the locality of the site. - e.
 Retention will not be released until Total Completion has been achieved.

-1.3 PARTNERING
+1.6 PARTNERING